bayoxx/Customer-lifetime-value-prediction/README.md

 #### **Objective:**
 1. Adjust CLV calculations to include all users visiting the site, aligning with marketing's broader definition of customer registration.
-2. Analyze weekly cohort data to understand user behavior and revenue trends over a 12-week period post-registration.
+2. Analyze weekly cohort data to understand user behaviour and revenue trends over a 12-week period post-registration.
 3. Predict future revenue for cohorts with incomplete data, providing a forward-looking view of expected customer value.

 #### **Data Source:**